mvielkind/peloton-pal/README.md

 Now the app is running and you can get started planning your workouts!

-The Langchain agent is capable of a number of different tasks.
-To get started the sidebar offers some options for quick actions including:
+The PydanticAI agent is capable of a number of different tasks related to producing personalized Peloton recommendations.

-- View recent Peloton classes
-- Get a workout suggestion
-- View classes in your stack
-- Manage your workout preferences

-You can tell the bot what your workout preferences are to get more personalized recommendations.
-When you include your preferences they will be saved in a `goals.txt` file.